Destiny 2: Light and Darkness Saga continued (2019–2025)

-The Final Shape was initially expected to release in February 2024, but due to quality concerns for the project in general in October 2023, the release was pushed to June 2024.
-To cover the delay period, Bungie released a free update called Into the Light in April 2024, adding new activities and weapons to prepare for The Final Shape.
 The Final Shape sees events taking place in the Pale Heart, a space within the Traveler opened by the Witness, and includes the return of Cayde-6 (with Nathan Fillion reprising this role).
-This expansion has been stated by Bungie to be the culmination of the ten years of Destinys first saga, the "Light and Darkness Saga".
+The Guardian battles through the Pale Heart before finally reaching the Witness's monolith where a team of Guardians battle and defeat the Witness, ending the war between Light and Dark.
+In the aftermath of the Witness's defeat, remnants of the Witness called Echoes are sent out across the system, with three landing within the system.
+One comes under the command of Maya Sundarash, who becomes known as The Conductor, another comes under the command of Fikrul, a Fallen Barron that was defeated during the events of Forsaken, and the other lands upon the abandoned Dreadnaught in the rings of Saturn, reviving the spirit of the dead Taken King, Oryx.
+The Guardian puts a stop to these echoes, except the Conductor, who escapes into the Vex Network.

-Fate Saga (2025–onward)
+Fate Saga (2025–2026)

-Following The Final Shape, Bungie will move into a long-term story called the Fate Saga, which will start with the Year of Prophecy expansions.
-Instead of four seasons as in past expansions, Bungie plans to offer two major expansions, along with a free seasonal content update within each expansion.
+Following The Final Shape, Bungie moved into what was planned to be a long-term story called the Fate Saga, which began with the Year of Prophecy expansions.
+Instead of four seasons as in past expansions, Bungie offered two mid-sized expansions, along with a free seasonal content update within each expansion.
 The first expansion, The Edge of Fate, launched in July 2025, and features the Guardians traveling to the planet Kepler with the Sol system's Oort Cloud, which involves the Nine.
-The next expansion, Renegades, is expected to launch in December 2025, and themed around concepts from Star Wars, a significant influence on Destinys design, though will not crossover Star Wars elements into Destiny.
+The next expansion, Renegades, launched in December 2025, and themed around concepts from Star Wars, a significant influence on Destinys design, and includes crossover Star Wars elements into Destiny.
+The Fate saga was cut short, however, as Bungie ended support for Destiny 2 following the release of the Monument of Triumph update in June 2026.